Cinecittà

-Cinecittà Studios (/it/; Italian for Cinema City) is a large film studio in Rome, Italy.
+Cinecittà (/it/; Cinema City) is a large film studio in Rome, Italy.
 With an area of 400,000 square metres (99 acres), it is the largest film studio in Europe, and is considered the hub of Italian cinema.
 The studios were constructed during the Fascist era as part of a plan to revive the Italian film industry and to compete with Hollywood.

 Filmmakers such as Federico Fellini, Roberto Rossellini, Luchino Visconti, Sergio Leone, Bernardo Bertolucci, Francis Ford Coppola, Martin Scorsese, Mel Gibson and Luca Guadagnino have worked at Cinecittà.
 More than 3,000 movies have been filmed there, of which 90 received an Academy Award nomination and 47 of these won it.
-In the 1950s, the number of international productions being made there led to Rome being dubbed "Hollywood on the Tiber."
+In the 1950s, the number of international productions being made there led to Rome being dubbed "Hollywood on the Tiber".